warrengalyen/SendZen/README.md

 - Edit emails using the command palette for keyboard shortcuts
 - Send campaigns instantly, as well as schedule for a certain day and time

+This project's tech stack has been built around the T3 Stack, as well as other libraries and tools for implementing app specific features.

 ## Tech Stack

 - Next.js